flipt-io/labs/chatbot/README.md

 The chatbot is designed to answer questions about Flipt.
 If you enable OpenAI support, by setting the `OPENAI_API_KEY` environment variable, you will get much better answers as the chatbot will use the OpenAI API to generate answers that are based on our live documentation (<https://flipt.io/docs>)

 If you don't have an OpenAI API key, you can still use the chatbot, but the answers will be much more limited as they are based on a static set of answers that are included in the application.
+Make sure to checkout OpenAI's pricing page: <https://beta.openai.com/pricing>

 ## Prerequisites